-While Robinhood has no commissions on stock trades, it is by no means a specialist options trading platform.
+While Robinhood has no commissions on stock trades, it is by no means markets itself as a specialist options trading platform.

-In fact, Robinhood doesn’t even support market orders for options trades due to their lower liquidity levels whereas this is no issue at tastyworks.
+In fact, Robinhood for a long time didn’t even support market orders for options trades due to their lower liquidity levels whereas this is no issue at tastyworks.

 If options and futures trading is not your thing, but trading stocks and cryptocurrencies is, then Robinhood is a better match.